achipa/qtinfo/README.md

 QtInfo
 ======

+QtInfo has two main goals:

-Display basic Qt-related information in an easy-to-report-to-developer way.
+1. Display basic Qt-related information in an easy-to-report-to-developer way.
 It is *NOT* a hardware-info tool, nor does it try to display information that is not available via Qt APIs

+2. Demonstrate how to dynamically detect available functionality to address a fragmented deployment base (optimize for best available featureset instead of lowest common denominator).
+It's not about having an elegant #WorksForMe, it's about #WhatEverItTakes to run on as many Qt platforms as possible.

-Platforms known to run QtInfo in some shape or form (see screenshots below), in reverse order of appearance:
+Platforms known to run or ran QtInfo in some shape or form (see screenshots below), in reverse order of appearance:

+ - (Windows Phone - Work in progress, waiting for Qt 5.3)
  - Android
  - SailfishOS
  - BlackberryOS 10